AlwinHughes/Interpolation-Calculator/README.md

 # Interpolation-Calculator
-A website that will Interpolate n points and find at most a n-1 order polynomial to fit them.
+A website that Interpolates n points and find at most a n-1 order polynomial to fit them.

-It can now interpolate n points.
+Also has a table mode feature.

 Not too many rounding errors any more.